Water Heater Leaks: Causes and Solutions

 Change Anode Rod

-The sacrificia
+The sacrificial

-l anode rod inside your water heater tank takes on corrosive material in place of the actual tank.
-However, the anode rod corrodes over time, leaving the tank vulnerable again.
+inside your water heater tank attracts corrosive materials i.e., vitamins and minerals in the water that can otherwise form sediment and harm the tank.
+However, the anode rod itself corrodes over time, leaving the tank vulnerable again.
 At this point, you need to change the anode rod or allow the tank to deteriorate.
-On average, you will change out the anode rod every 3 - 5 years.
-Every new anode rod should be inspected after 3 years and annually thereafter until the condition of the anode rod dictates its replacement.
+On average, you will change out the anode rod every 3-5 years.
+Every new anode rod should be

 Reduce Pressure Levels

-Hot water heaters generate pressure, but the tank can only withstand so much pressure.
-Pressure levels increase as temperature levels increase.
-Therefore, it’s best not to set the water heater higher than 120 degrees
+- Pressure levels increase as temperature levels increase.
+Therefore, it’s best not to set the water heater higher than 120 degrees.

 Leaking Water Heater FAQs